explosion/spaCy/docs/source/index.rst

 We wanted to refine the logic so that only adverbs modifying evocative verbs of communication, like "pleaded", were highlighted.
-We've now built a vector that represents that type of word, so now we can highlight adverbs based on very subtle logic, honing in on adverbs that seem the most stylistically problematic, given our starting assumptions:
+We've now built a vector that represents that type of word, so now we can highlight adverbs based on subtle logic, honing in on adverbs that seem the most stylistically problematic, given our starting assumptions: